omar-sharif03/omar-sharif03.github.io/_pages/misc.md

 > * But they plan and Allah plans.
 Surely, Allah is the best of planners.
 [Quran 8:30]

+> * Practise honesty, integrity and sincererity in every aspect of your life.
 > * Life is a echo: "We get back what we give".
+> * Never fear failure.
+Failure is your friend.
+> * Don't race aganist others, race aganist yourself.
 > * The quality of our life depends on the quality of our thoughts.
 > * Our thoughts lead to actions, actions lead to habits and habits form character.
 "Character determines our destiny".
 > * Try to smile and be kind to others.
 Smile increases our face value.